zer0glitch/ocpv/roles/create_vm/README.md

 Role Name
 =========

-This role will install Openshift Virtualization.
-The OCP-v and Hyperconverged operators will be installed.
+This role will create a virtual machine in openshift virtualization

+The role will handle
+: Additonal network interfaces
+: Additional drives
+: cloud init

 Requirements
 ------------